An Empirical Investigation of Worker Communities in TopCoder: Empirical Results

-In order to have a better understanding of workers' performance, we studied workers reliability, trustwortiness and success per cluster.
-To do so, we created four different datasets based on the identified clusters of workers in the network, then we calculated each of the metrics per dataset.
+In order to have a better understanding of workers' performance, we studied workers' reliability, trustworthiness, and success per community.
+To do so, we created four different datasets based on the identified communities of workers in the network, and then we calculated each of the metrics per dataset.

-\textit{Worker Reliability}: According to Figure \ref{reliability}, while high ranked cluster correspond to an increasing trend of worker reliability as workers' belts increase from 0\% in Gray to 13\% in Yellow.
-Interestingly, mixed and mid ranked clusters seem to follow the similar pattern, in both clusters Gray and Blue workers are among the highest reliable workers. while in mid ranked cluster both Blue and Gray workers provide the same level reliability of 17\%; in mixed ranked cluster, Blue workers provide slightly higher level of reliability than Gray workers (i.e 26\% and 24\%).
-Also, in the mixed ranked, Green workers are the least reliable workers with the reliability score of 13\%; in the mid ranked cluster, Yellow workers bring the lowest level of reliability (i.e 2\%).
-Moreover, the highest reliability among workers belongs to Green belt from low ranked cluster with 45\% reliability.
-The second lowest level of reliability among the low ranked (Blue workers) is equal to the highest level of reliability that mid ranked workers can provide (i.e 17\%).
-And, the second highest reliable workers in the low ranked cluster are Yellow belt workers with reliability of 24\% and the lowest reliability belongs to Gray workers with 13\%.
+\textit{Workers' Reliability}: According to Figure \ref{reliability}, while high-ranked community corresponds to an increasing trend of worker reliability as workers' belts increase from 0\% in Gray to 13\% in Yellow.
+Interestingly, mixed and mid-ranked communities seem to follow a similar pattern; in both communities, Gray and Blue workers are among the highest reliable workers.
+While in the mid-ranked community, both Blue and Gray workers provide the same level of reliability of 17\%; in mixed-ranked community, Blue workers provide a slightly higher level of reliability than Gray workers (i.e. 26\% and 24\%).
+Also, in the mixed-ranked, Green workers are the least reliable workers with a reliability score of 13\%; in the mid-ranked community, Yellow workers bring the lowest level of reliability (i.e. 2\%).
+Moreover, the highest reliability among workers belongs to the Green belt from the low-ranked community with 45\% reliability.
+The second lowest level of reliability among the low ranked (Blue workers) is equal to the highest level of reliability that mid-ranked workers can provide (i.e. 17\%).
+And, the second highest reliable workers in the low-ranked community are Yellow belt workers with reliability of 24\%, and the lowest reliability belongs to Gray workers with 13\%.

-We ran repeated measure one-way ANOVA test on the worker reliability result from the four different worker cluster.
-Based on ANOVA test results, the worker reliability is significantly different across the existed cluster since the p-value is 0.025.